 But you know what?

-Sean, I call because I believe one question, just one can put all of the Mueller stuff in the rear view mirror once and for all.
+Sean, I call because I believe one question, just one, can put all of the Mueller stuff in the rearview mirror once and for all just to upset the left, get rid of the impeachment obstruction, collusion talk.

-Just ask Muller under oath.
+Just ask Mueller under oath.

-Ask them to explain.
+Ask him to explain.

-Explain representative Adam Schiff's collusion evidence.
+Explain Representative Adam Schiff's collusion evidence as well as just conspiracy evidence.

 He doesn't have any.